 Some might say that Tom & Jerry, the tale as old as time of a cat and mouse wanting each other dead, wouldn’t work as a feature film.
 But how could we know, since no one has ever actually attempted that simple transition?
 Studios always feel the need to include human characters or some big plot that Tom and Jerry somehow find themselves entangled in.
 Yes, movies are a storytelling medium, but storytelling doesn’t necessarily have to mean plot.
 The classic Tom & Jerry shorts could provide top notch entertainment by the situations the cat and mouse’s rivalry would take them to.
 We can’t know if their schtick can carry a feature film if no one tries.

 Shaun the Sheep is a series of fifteen minute animated shorts about a sheep and a dog doing human-y things behind the farmer’s back, with no dialogue outside of some animal noises and mumbles.
 I bring this up because Shaun the Sheep has now had two feature length films that utilize the same formula as the show, and they’ve been some of the best TV-to-movie transitions I’ve seen.
-If Shaun the Sheep can carry two movies, why has no one had enough faith in Tom and Jerry to carry a movie by themselves?
+If Shaun the Sheep can carry two movies, why has no one had enough faith in Tom and Jerry to carry a single movie by themselves?
 Why do there always need to be humans and their troubles and bigger stories thrown into the mix?

 The primary human here is Kayla (Chloë Grace Moretz), a resourceful young woman who manages to fudge her way to a job at the Royal Gates Hotel after passing someone else’s resume off as her own.
 A big problem with the film is that it spends far too much time on Kayla’s work life in the hotel and her trying to avoid the suspicious event manager, Terence (Michael Peña), and not nearly enough time on the chaotic battles of Tom and Jerry.
 Though credit where it’s due, Chloë Grace Moretz is always charming, and she does a good job at making the audience care about Kayla.